-Belle plaine, MN is within the District of Minnesota
+Belle plaine, KS is within the District of Kansas

-In addition to the national bankruptcy forms described above, the District of Minnesota Bankruptcy Court requires you to file your pay stubs for the 60-day period before your filing date.
-Along with your pay stubs, you must file a special local Minnesota called the Payment Advices Cover Sheet.
+In addition to the national bankruptcy forms described above, the District of Kansas Bankruptcy Court requires you to file your pay stubs for the 60-day period before your filing date.
+Along with your pay stubs, you must file a special local free bankruptcy forms for Kansas called the Declaration Regarding Payment Advices.
 On this local form, you certify that you have attached all your pay stubs for the 60-day period or you explain the reason why you don’t have pay stubs, such as “I was unemployed” or “I am self-employed and don’t receive pay stubs.”

 - Expect to keep copies of your documents.